-On June 12, the inaugural trade and investment cooperation committee meeting between South Korea and Kyrgyzstan was held in Bishkek, the capital of the Central Asian country, Yonhap News Agency reported, citing South Korea’s Ministry of Trade, Industry and Energy.
+On June 12, the inaugural meeting of the South Korea-Kyrgyzstan trade and investment cooperation committee was held in Bishkek, the capital of Kyrgyzstan, Yonhap News Agency reported, citing South Korea’s Ministry of Trade, Industry and Resources.

 Notably, trade turnover between South Korea and Kyrgyzstan totaled around $3.48 billion in 2025, up about 94% from approximately $1.79 billion in 2024, according to Korea Customs Service trade data.